rust-lang/book/nostarch/chapter07.md

 ## Paths for Referring to an Item in the Module Tree

 To show Rust where to find an item in a module tree, we use a path in the same way we use a path when navigating a filesystem.
-If we want to call a function, we need to know its path.
+To call a function, we need to know its path.

 A path can take two forms:

-* An *absolute path* starts from a crate root by using a crate name (for code from an external crate) or a literal `crate` (for code from the current crate).
+* An *absolute path* is the full path starting from a crate root; for code from an external crate, the absolute path begins with the crate name, and for code from the current crate, it starts with the literal `crate`.
 * A *relative path* starts from the current module and uses `self`, `super`, or an identifier in the current module.

 Both absolute and relative paths are followed by one or more identifiers separated by double colons (`::`).

-Let’s return to the example in Listing 7-1.
-How do we call the `add_to_waitlist` function?
-This is the same as asking, what’s the path of the `add_to_waitlist` function?
+Returning to Listing 7-1, say we want to call the `add_to_waitlist` function.
+This is the same as asking: what’s the path of the `add_to_waitlist` function?
 Listing 7-3 contains Listing 7-1 with some of the modules and functions removed.
 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
 In the “Exposing Paths with the `pub` Keyword” section, we’ll go into more detail about `pub`.
-Note that this example won’t compile just yet; we’ll explain why in a bit.
+Note that this example won’t compile just yet;
+we’ll explain why in a bit.

 Filename: src/lib.rs